-Phase II Cardiovascular and Pulmonary Rehabilitation is covered by most insurance companies for the diagnoses listed above.
-We will assist with contacting your insurance company to determine coverage before your initial session.
-Phase III is not covered by insurance.
+Cardiovascular and pulmonary rehab is usually covered by most insurance providers for the diagnoses listed above.
+If you’re unsure if rehab will be covered by your current insurance plan, we will assist with contacting your insurance provider to determine coverage before your initial session.

 Related Conditions & Treatments